-“Gathering Gravity Grows Gray”, a solo show of recent sculptures and paintings by Elisa Soliven, assembles a selection of works dealing with the notion of procession, conglomeration, journeying, mortality, and materiality.
+“Gathering Gray”, a solo show of recent sculptures and paintings by Elisa Soliven, assembles a selection of works dealing with the notion of procession, conglomeration, journeying, mortality, and materiality.
 Groupings of figures, walking together as though in some sort of ritualistic procession, or gathering in protest, each contain particular idiosyncrasies that individuate them from the mass, while still displaying what appears to be a strong solidarity.
 What the artist refers to as “group togetherness”.

 Most recently, Soliven has been making what she refers to as ‘grid sculptures’.
-These sculptures, which she also terms ‘vessels’, make use of the grid as a formal device for creating democratic, all-over compositions, which act like scaffolding, to adorn monolith vessels, which also resemble talismans, medieval fortifications, devotional objects, gorges, tombstones, baskets, and other-worldly creatures.
-These vessels, some of which have holes, through which you can peer into the interior from the side, and others which only contain an opening-to a hollow interior, are predominantly painted various shades of purples, blues, and grays, with the mosaic-like modules bringing color to the works.
+These sculptures, which she also terms ‘vessels’, make use of the grid as a formal device for creating all-over compositions, which act like scaffolding, to adorn monolith vessels, which also resemble talismans, medieval fortifications, devotional objects, gorges, tombstones, baskets, and other-worldly creatures.
+These vessels, some of which have holes, through which you can peer into the interior from the side, and others which only contain an opening-to a hollow interior, are predominantly painted various shades of blues and grays, with the mosaic-like modules bringing color to the works.

 While divergent in form and specificity of intention, the various series of work here in create a coherent, and unified constellation of objects and ideas, in large part due to the unifying power of Elisa’s hand, as well as her strategic placement, and selection of color and mark.
 To be present with these artworks is to reconcile the artist’s distinctive vision with one’s own projective familiarities with these objects, a flexibility Elisa engenders via her fluid handling of the proverbial and the uncanny.